Point-SAM: Promptable 3D Segmentation Model for Point Clouds: Additional Experiments

-We conducted a grid search to determine the optimal normalization scale for AGILE3D on PartNet-Mobility.
+We conduct a grid search to determine the optimal normalization scale for AGILE3D on PartNet-Mobility.
 Table~\ref{tab:agile3d-grid-search} shows the effect of normalization scale for AGILE3D in zero-shot prompt segmentation on PartNet-Mobility (held-out categories).
-We found that AGILE3D achieves its best performance with a normalization scale of 5.
+We find that AGILE3D achieves its best performance with a normalization scale of 5.